 I might be able to help if you have a more specific question(s), but if you get in too deep a comment sections isn't the place to start learning about ladder logic (relay) control design.
 The type he has is din rail mounted, used with a wide variety of options for industrial controls, which tend to be expensive (what's $200 to a manufacturing plant?).

-The more affordable types are usually socked mounted, fitting into the same or similar socket as nor ice cube relays.
+The more affordable types are usually socked mounted, fitting into the same or similar socket as ice cube relays.
 You can get UL listed to meet US code, or can buy an unrated equivalent Chinese model which works the same but has no UL or other code approval.

 There's lots of operation options, below is a common generic description for the 2 most common types.

 For most applications, a "delay on" relay is sufficient.
 There is usually a dial or switches on the top to set the time delay.
 When the coil is activated (power to the relay input), there is a time delay before a normally open contact closes, whereas with a typical relay the contact closes instantly.
+When the coil is deactivated, the contact opens instantly like a typical relay.

-The other common type is delay off, which are more expensive and consume more power.
+The other common type is "delay off" which are more expensive and consume more power.
 When the coil is activated, the contact closes like with a typical relay.
 When the coil is deactivated, the contact remains closed until the timer expires, then the contact opens.
 This requires an additional power connection to hold the contact closed until the timer expires.

 He probably could have used a typical DPDT (double pole double throw) relay across the switch instead of hacking his remote.
 On the generator I plan to use, there are other connections on the switch, but thy are just used for light indicators.